i-dipanshu/infra-eks-using-tgrunt/README.md

-# infra-eks-using-tgrunt
-Creates an EKS cluster in a custom vpc using Terragrunt
+# EKS infrastructure in a custom high available VPC using Terragrunt